William Karush

 William Karush (1 March 1917 – 22 February 1997) was an American professor of mathematics at California State University at Northridge and was a mathematician best known for his contribution to Karush–Kuhn–Tucker conditions.
 In his master's thesis he was the first to publish these necessary conditions for the inequality-constrained problem, although he became renowned after a seminal conference paper by Harold W. Kuhn and Albert W. Tucker.
 He also worked as a physicist for the Manhattan Project, although he signed the Szilárd petition and became a peace activist afterwards.

+Early life

+Sam and Tillie (formerly Shmuel and Tybel) Karush immigrated to the United States from Bialystok, then under Russian control, now Poland.
+Karush was born in Chicago, Illinois on March 1, 1917.
+He graduated from Murray F. Tuley High School in 1934.
+He attended the Central YMCA College in Chicago for two years before transferring to University of Chicago, where he received a Bachelor of Science in 1938 and a Masters of Science in 1939.
+In 1942, he worked as a mathematician for the Carnegie Institution for Science in Washington, D.C. and from 1943–1956, he was employed by University of Chicago, while working on the Manhattan Project.